technolaji/github4s/docs/src/main/tut/repository.md

 You can create a status using `createStatus`, it takes as arguments:

-- the repository coordinates (`owner` and `name` of the repository)
+- the repository coordinates (`owner` and `name` of the repository).
-- the `SHA` of the commit for which we want to create a status
+- the `SHA` of the commit for which we want to create a status.
-- the state of the status we want to create (can be pending, success, failure or error)
+- the state of the status we want to create (can be pending, success, failure or error).
-- other optional parameters: target url, description and context
+- other optional parameters: target url, description and context.

 To create a status: